Interstate relations during the Spring and Autumn period

 Certain patterns emerged to govern the conduct of relations among the states of the Spring and Autumn period of ancient China.
 These patterns constituted a rudimentary system of interstate or international law based on the model of feudalism established under the Western Zhou dynasty.
 The norms of interstate relations during the Spring and Autumn period was one of the earliest systems of interstate relations and international law in the world.
 It was of importance in the early cultural and political development of China, allowing greater ease in maintaining relations, and facilitating the flow of trade and information.
 There was a growing body of customary international law which developed as contacts and commerce increased, a number of treaties were signed, and the appeal was frequently made to rules set up within the leagues of states.
 A great many of the canons of interstate law concerned diplomacy among the states.

 Interstate relations originated in the feudal system of the Western Zhou, whereby leaders of the states were granted hierarchical titles from the King of Zhou, who also held the title of Son of Heaven.
 Within a few years after the beginning of the Spring and Autumn period, these ranks lost their practical significance.
 Diplomacy came to be dictated by the security interests of the states rather than by ceremony.
+Although the Zhou king remained the supreme ritual office through this period, royal representatives were sidelined at interstate conferences.

+The institution of hegemon (霸), created to designate the one privileged to command campaigns on behalf of the Zhou king, helped to stabilize the Zhou ecumene in the 7th and 6th centuries BC and unify the states against invading tribes.
+The interstate conferences convened by the hegemons helped to maintain peace, such as the four decades-long truce between the states after the Shangqiu conference in 546 BC.
+The hegemon order declined with the rise of the southern peripheral kingdoms of Wu and Yue in 500 BC.
+Although the Zhou royal institutions had become politically impotent, there was little attempt to alter the political thought underpinning the state system until the late 6th century BC.
+For much of the Spring and Autumn period, interstate politics were somewhat overshadowed by the internal conflicts within states, among the aristocratic lineages and the state rulers.